 In practice, this often means that instead of selling pulp as a raw material, we process it into more valuable products in Finland.
 Until now this has meant newsprint or fine paper, for example.
 But in the future, wood-based textile fibres or plastic-free packaging boxes could also become top-selling exports.

 “The further we process products in Finland, the more added value remains here.
-The question is therefore: what new, biobased high-volume products can we develop?” says Katariina Kemppainen, Director of Research and Development at Metsä Group.
+The question is therefore: what new, biobased high-volume products can we develop?” says Katariina Kemppainen, Senior Vice President, Group R&D at Metsä Group.

 Another way to create innovations is to utilise the forest industry side streams that have been used mostly for energy production until now.
 In particular, lignin from pulp production is now attracting great interest, and new applications are constantly being sought for it.
 In the future, the new generation of side stream products will increasingly replace fossil-based chemicals and materials.